Current Exhibitions mori6

 June 3 – September 24, 2017

 For thousands of years, animals have appeared in art and in literature as symbols to help tell a story or to teach a moral lesson.
 Lists called bestiaries catalogued animals, along with illustrations and information about their characteristics and their symbolic meaning.
 Bestiaries were popular from the 1st century through the medieval period.
 These volumes ensured consistency in the way animals were portrayed in art.
 Though we now know that some of the animals recorded in bestiaries are imaginary, all of the animals catalogued were believed to be real at the time.
 In Christian art, many animals had special symbolism related to the Bible.
 Their depiction was also a way that Christian beliefs could be portrayed secretly during times of persecution.
 This exhibition features icons from the Museum’s collection that show the various ways animals and other beasts have been used in Russian Orthodox art.
 They illustrate Biblical stories, represent good and evil, connote particular saints, and even personify hell.
-A special highlight of this exhibition is the only known unicorn depicted in a Russian icon.

 FROM THE VAULT: ICONS OF ETHIOPIA